AWSisco/Chow-FF-LP3/README.md

 # Chow-FF-LP3

-This repository demonstrates frequency analysis using frequency factors and the log-Pearson Type III distribution as described in [Chow et al. *Applied Hydrology* (1988)](http://ponce.sdsu.edu/Applied_Hydrology_Chow_1988.pdf).
+This repository demonstrates frequency analysis using frequency factors and the log-Pearson Type III distribution as described in [Chow et al. Applied Hydrology (1988)](http://ponce.sdsu.edu/Applied_Hydrology_Chow_1988.pdf) Section 12.3.

 Three analyses are performed using annual maximum discharges for the following: